UYDesigner/moviebazaarlive/README.md

 # MovieBazaar Backend

-A Node.js-based backend application for managing movies, users, and admin operations.
+A Node.js based backend application for managing movies, users, and admin operations.